TosbackCgusBridge-Bot/CGUs-versions/Freeze/Privacy Policy.md

 **Personal Information We Collect**
 We may collect personal information at various times when you use our Services.
 The more information you volunteer (and the more accurate it is), the better we are able to customize your experience.
 Your participation is voluntary and you have the choice not to disclose any information that we request.

 Installation.
-During installation, we will present you with Offers.
+During installation and use of the Services, we will present you with Offers.
 You may choose not to accept our Offers.
 Your participation is voluntary, you are not required to disclose to our Partners any information they request.
 However, if you provide your Personally Identifiable Information in response to any Offer, we will share it with our Partners so they can provide you with the Offers in which you have expressed interest.

 Contacts/IP Information.
 If you voluntarily submit information or contact us (e.g. password request, technical support), we may keep a record of this communication.
 We do not merge this information with your Personally Identifiable Information.

 Third Party Information.
 If you use the "E-mail this story" feature to send an article or information to a friend from any of the Sites, the information you provide (Names, and Email) is used to facilitate the communication.
 We do not otherwise use the information you provide.
 However, we do store the information you provide in our databases.

 Contact Us.
-We collect your name and email address on the Sites Contact us forms.
+We collect your name and email address on the Sites' "Contact us" forms.
 We use this information for the sole purpose of responding to your inquiry.

 Customer Support.
 If you use the customer support section on the Sites we will collect your email address, topic and any additional information you provide us.
 We use this information for the sole purpose of responding to your inquiry.